Fsu0413/QtCompile/content/_index.md

 ## Update History

+### 2022.11.20
+Update all cross built package with CMake toolchain refactored.
+Currently it can automatically use the bundled host tool using bundled 'qt-cmake' script.
+The updated packages are following:
+Qt 6.2.4 Android / WebAssembly packages
+Qt 6.4.1 Android / WebAssembly packages

 ### 2022.11.19
 Update Qt 6.4.1 WebAssembly macOS host with Thread feature ON.
 (I did only modified x86_64 build and...
 I am using arm64 build for base of cross builds and it's gone)